mattermost/docs/source/administration/config-settings.rst

 Enable Custom User Statuses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Users can set descriptive status messages and optional status emoji that are visible to all users.
+**True**: Users can set descriptive status messages and optional status emojis that are visible to all users.

 **False**: Users are unable to set custom user statuses.